gsbdarc/rcpedia/docs/_getting_started/modules.md

 ml
 ```

-if you have loaded the R module, you should see the following output:
+If you have loaded the R module, you should see the following output:

 ```{ .yaml .no-copy title="Terminal Output"}
 Currently Loaded Modules: